mjsong32/GlowRED/README.md

 # GlowRED
-Code to reproduce results from my final project for Computer Vision (CSCI-GA.2271-001).

 This repo is a minor modification of this repo: [https://github.com/CACTuS-AI/GlowIP](https://github.com/CACTuS-AI/GlowIP).
 You can also check out their cool [paper](https://arxiv.org/abs/1905.11672), **"Invertible generative models for inverse problems: mitigating representation error and dataset bias"** by M. Asim, Ali Ahmed and Paul Hand.

 Inspired by [RED](https://arxiv.org/abs/1611.02862) and [DeepRED](https://arxiv.org/abs/1903.10176), I implemented GlowRED, which uses priors of both generative models and denoisers to solve inverse problems in imaging.